£71.25 £95.00

 TECHNICAL INFO

-Shimano Deore XT front derailleur, hailing from Japan and in production during the 1980s (yet still new & unused after all this time!).
-Made from steel/aluminium and weighing in at 118 grams.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.
+Tioga Avenger T-Bone Superlite stem, hailing from the United States and in production during the 1990s (yet still new & unused after all this time!).
+Made from steel and weighing in at 313 grams.
+A fine choice for keeping your classic bike authentic, but also great for any other compatible bike too.

 OVERVIEW